 Ironically, this situation hit close to home for me.

 Right now, I have a three-year-old and a three-month-old.
+Both boys.
 We are in a very loud and chaotic season of life.
 Most days, it's a chaotic mess.
 A beautiful, chaotic mess that is insane and exhausting.

 I felt loved.